AndrewGHarrington/pricing-card-frontend-mentor-challenge/README.md

 ### What I learned

 The main things I learned from this project was a web development workflow and working with inline/inline-block elements and positioning.
+Also, I learned about mobile first design.

 ### Continued development